kooscode/xenium-programmer/xenium-flash/README.md

+# xenium-jtag

+This is the app that programs the OpenXenium Flash memory CPLD.
+See the main README for more details

+- This app will be built and installed automatically via the main `install` script.

 # xenium-flash

 This is the main app that uploads XeniumOS images into the OpenXenium Flash memory.
 See the main README for more details